 Visual schedules help a student break a task down into individual steps.
 Each step of the task is arranged in order from left to right, with the ultimate goal displayed at the bottom of the screen.
 The student will select each step and then click on the image when finished to come back to the main activity page.
 Once the last step has been completed, the goal will appear on screen.
 Tap the X at the upper right corner of the window to close it, then select the Continue button on the lower right corner of the screen to complete the activity.
 You can also click Continue to end the activity early if the student fails to accomplish any of the steps.

-The scene activity consists of a background image with hotspots that contain more information about that specific portion of the image.
+The scene activity consists of a background image with visible or invisible hotspots that contain more information about that specific portion of the image.
 Each hotspot in a scene activity is actually an entire sub-activity, and can consist of any other activity type, including activities within the same lesson.
 If synthesized voice is enabled for this hotspot, you will also hear it speaking the text aloud.
 The student can click the X in the upper right corner to close a hotspot, and click the Continue button in the lower right corner of the screen to end the lesson.

 Choice boards present students with a dashboard filled with buttons representing different items, activities, or other concepts.
 These buttons can also be subgrouped into folders that each correspond to a common theme.
 Clicking on any of the buttons will cause the Player to speak the associated word aloud.
 Once the student is done, they can click the Continue button in the lower right corner of the screen to end the activity.